richelbilderbeek/intro_r_course/docs/reflections/20251003/README.md

 Due to the group being slower, I could not even discuss the most basic of things.
 Due to this, the end was rushed :-/

+## Evaluation results

+The feedback is clear: the pace was too high.
+Without the experts around, go slower next time

+- [ ] Go slower next time

+Even though I felt bad, enough learners remarked my energy.
+I am happy to see that it does not show.

+## Conclusion

+I would give my teaching a 6.5 out of 10, as I did not slow down enough.